craftcms/docs/docs/4.x/extend/README.md

 ### Tools

 The “right” development tools can make or break your initial experience building an extension.
-These are only recommendations, though—the only requirement is that you are comfortable enough with your development environment to debug or troubleshoot you way out of a
+These are only recommendations, though—the only requirement is that you are comfortable enough PHP and your development environment to debug or troubleshoot unexpected errors, as they emerge.

 #### IDE